hamsadatta/RosBot/Simulation/README.md

 export ROS_HOSTNAME=localhost
 ```

-Now that we have installed ROS and are ready with our dependencies, firstly download the 'Simulation_ws' workspace.
+Now, We have installed ROS and it's supporting dependencies to run this project.

+### Cloning the Simulation Workspace

+Download the 'Simulation_ws' workspace from the repo.

-Create a Catkin Workspace by running the below command in a terminal
+Let's create a Catkin Workspace by running the below command in a terminal

  `$ mkdir ~/*<HOS_IP_ADDRESS>*/src`